linux-system-roles/vpn/README.md

 `shared_key_src` indicates the path to a file on the controller host containing a PSK to be copied to the `ipsec.secrets` file on the managed node.

-**Notes: It is not recommended to not specify a pre-shared key, since the role will automatically generate a secure pre-shared key if none is provided by the user.
+**Notes: It is recommended to not specify a pre-shared key, since the role will automatically generate a secure pre-shared key if none is provided by the user.
 If the user does wish to provide their own pre-shared key, the recommendation is to vault encrypt the value.
 See https://docs.ansible.com/ansible/latest/user_guide/vault.html.
 Also, since it is still unclear how the role will allow users to specific pre-shared keys for each pair of hosts in a tunnel, it is reiterated that users should rely on the role's ability to generate secure pre-shared keys automatically.**

 ### public_key